jeziellago/FlowNav/README.md

 > The FlowNav library for now only support work with fragment when used with Navigation Component

-To work with fragment is similiar to acitvity, we need to annotate our fragment with `EntryFragmentFlowNav`, the annotation receive two parameters, the first is the constant to identify the destination of the fragment and the second is an name of the resource ID for the fragment, the resource ID should be created on `navigation module`.
+Working with a fragment is similar to activity.
+We need to annotate our fragment with `EntryFragmentFlowNav`, who receives two parameters: the first is a constant to identify the fragment destination, and the second is the name identifier to resource ID for the fragment.
+The resource ID should be created on the `navigation module`.

 >`@EntryFragmentFlowNav(DESTINATION_NAME, FRAGMENT_ID)`